facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 ## New Architecture Only

-Starting with this version, [the New Architecture](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here) will be the **only** architecture for React Native, there will no longer be an option to opt-out of the New Architecture.

-The New Architecture has been tested and refined over a long period of time, and [has been the default architecture since version 0.76](https://reactnative.dev/blog/2024/10/23/the-new-architecture-is-here).
-We're now confident in making it the only architecture.
+In React Native 0.76 we announced that [The New Architecture was here](/blog/2024/10/23/the-new-architecture-is-here) and enabled by default.
+Since then, the New Architecture has been tested and refined and we're confident in making it the only architecture.

-In 0.82, if you try to set `newArchEnabled=false` on Android, or if you try to install CocoaPods with `RCT_NEW_ARCH_ENABLED=0` on iOS, these will be ignored and your app will still run with the New Architecture enabled.
+Starting today, new versions of React Native will **only** run with the New Architecture.
+This means, if you try to set `newArchEnabled=false` on Android, or if you try to install CocoaPods with `RCT_NEW_ARCH_ENABLED=0` on iOS, these will be ignored and your app will still run with the New Architecture enabled.

+To learn more about the New Architecture, see [The New Architecture was here](/blog/2024/10/23/the-new-architecture-is-here).

 ### How to migrate

-If you haven’t migrated your project to the New Architecture, our recommendations are the following:

-First, migrate your project to React Native 0.81 or Expo SDK 54.
-Those are the last versions that support the opt-out and contain various performance improvements specifically for users migrating to the New Architecture.
+If you haven’t migrated your project to the New Architecture, we recommendation first migrating your project to React Native 0.81 or Expo SDK 54.
+These are the last versions that allow you to opt-in to the Legacy Architecture.
+They contain warning and performance improvements specifically to help migrating to the New Architecture.

-Then enable the New Architecture in 0.81 and verify that your application is working fine.

-You can then update safely to React Native 0.82 and future versions.
+Once you're using the New Architecture in 0.81, you can update safely to React Native 0.82 which removes the legacy achitecture.

+#### Issues migrating

 If an incompatible 3rd party dependency prevents you from migrating to the New Architecture, we recommend you reach out to the library maintainers directly.